“It depends who is doing what”, I would say.

 Most of the students have been studied English at school before coming to the UK, but for many of them only their stay in the UK made their knowledge alive and ready to use, while before it seemed to be locked into their brain like a pair of glasses into a large ‘suitcase’.

-It is almost useless to have only one experience abroad: parents who want to invest on the future of their children should plan a path for the acquisition of the English language -eventually of other languages beside it-, if they want their investment being productive.
+What I recommend is to avoid only one short experience abroad: parents who want to invest on the future of their children, should plan a path for the acquisition of the English language, if they want their investment being productive.
 They might choose various providers and places, but it is wise to draw a path for language learning for their own best.

-The youngest, the best; but it is never too late!
+The younger, the better; but it is never too late!

 vr, april 2014